UltraEngine/Documentation/CPP/Pixmap_Blit.md

 If the destination pixmap format does not match this pixmap's format then false is returned.

 If the pixmap block size is greater than one, as it is for compressed formats, then false is returned.

+If the pixmap format does not support blitting, then false is returned.